Wahoo KICKR Core vs. Zwift One: Which One to Buy?

 KEY TAKEAWAY

-Wahoo KICKR Core got auto-calibration and virtual shifting thanks to a firmware update.
-So, the only difference between the KICKR Core and the Wahoo KICKR Core Zwift One is now the universal cog.
+The Wahoo KICKR Core 2 and KICKR Core 2 with Zwift Cog differ only in that the latter does not have a cassette but instead has a Zwift Cog.
 This allows you to use the trainer with bikes with different gearing without changing the cassette.
-Remember, the virtual shifting basically locks you to Zwift only, as other apps don’t support it yet.
+Remember, the virtual shifting basically locks you to Zwift, as many other apps don’t support it yet.
 This means you won’t be able to shift gears in them.
+However, you can replace the Zwift Cog with a cassette (and vice versa).
+So, I recommend buying the Zwift Cog version for Zwift and the version with a cassette for other indoor cycling apps.

 Technical Specifications

-Here is the summary of the technical specifications of Wahoo KICKR Core, Wahoo KICKR Core Zwift One, Zwift Hub One, and Zwift Hub Classic.
+Here is the summary of the technical specifications of all the trainers from the KICKR Core and Zwift Hub line.

-FeatureWahoo KICKR CoreWahoo KICKR Core Zwift OneZwift Hub OneZwift Hub (Classic)
+FeatureWahoo KICKR CORE 2Wahoo KICKR CORE 2 with Zwift CogWahoo KICKR CoreWahoo KICKR CORE Zwift OneZwift Hub OneZwift Hub (Classic)

 ConnectivityANT+, ANT+ FE-C,